• Skip to main content

 Photo courtesy Chez Billy Sud / official facebook

-Georgetown’s Best Restaurants and Where to Eat in Georgetown
+Best Georgetown Restaurants and Where to Eat in Georgetown

-On the upscale end of the Georgetown dining guide, I suggest elegant waterfront Italian restaurant Fiola Mare.
+On the upscale end of the Georgetown dining guide, I suggest elegant chef Fabio Trabocchi’s waterfront Italian restaurant Fiola Mare.
 Come for the food, stay for the people watching.
-The Bidens have eaten dinner at Fiola Mare (lately with French president Emmanuel Macron and Brigitte Macron), and you’ll often spot D.C. movers, shakers, and other sundry society folk.
-The $45 lunch prix fixe is a great deal.
+The Bidens have eaten dinner at Fiola Mare, and you’ll often spot D.C. movers, shakers, and other sundry society folk.
+The $58 prix fixe lunch is the best bang for the buck.

 Up the street, lovely French bistro Chez Billy Sud serves perfect steak frites, mussels, and other classic French bistro fare in a jewel box setting.
-The next-door wine bar has a wood-burning fireplace.
-Get there early to snag seats.
-Reservations strongly recommended for dinner.
+The next-door Bar à Vin (wine bar) has a wood-burning fireplace.
+Get there early to snag the coziest seats.
+Reservations strongly recommended for dinner at Chez Billy.

 Café Milano is a perennially scene-y watering hole for lobbyists, power brokers, society folk, and politicians.
 The food, while priced for expense accounts, isn’t bad.